LSPosed/LSPosed/README.md

 ## Install

-1. Install Magisk v19.0+ (for latest EdXposed or Huawei devices, use our custom Magisk: Change Magisk update channel to [this](http://edxp.meowcat.org/repo/version.json)).
+1. Install Magisk v19.0+ (for latest EdXposed or Huawei devices, use at least official Magisk v20.2+ or use our custom Magisk: Change Magisk update channel to [this](http://edxp.meowcat.org/repo/version.json)).
 2. Install [Riru-Core](https://github.com/RikkaApps/Riru/releases) v19+ from Magisk repo.
 3. [Download](#download) and install EdXposed in Magisk Manager or recovery mode.
 4. Install [companion application](#companion-applications).